 The news outlet reported that the accident occurred on April 6, when a 91-year-old man crashed into his neighbor’s house, off Heidelberg Road in Lanham.
 The man was going to visit a friend when he clipped another car on the roadway and crashed into the house’s living room.
 Thankfully, nobody was home at the time of the accident, which remains under investigation.

 Prince George’s County Fire and local EMS officials treated the driver of the vehicle at the accident scene.

 Contacting an Attorney Following Any Buildings Crash Accident

 While we are thankful that nobody was seriously injured in this accident, it should serve as a reminder that building-vehicle crashes do occur and they can be dangerous.
 Remember, if you have been injured in a vehicle accident, it may be a good idea to speak to an attorney.

 A lawyer can investigate your case and determine if you may be entitled to damages, while offering you concern for your situation.
-Our firm has more than 30 years of experience working on behalf of those hurt by reckless drivers in Washington, D.C., Maryland and Virginia.
+Our firm has more than 30 years of experience working on behalf of those hurt by reckless drivers in Maryland.